United Kingdom–United States relations: American football

 Gridiron football, which is known in the United Kingdom as American football, originated from two British sports, association football and rugby union football.
-It came about in the later part of the 19th century due to the development into a separate code and led to becoming a separate sport from the other codes of football.
+It came about in the later part of the 19th century due to the development into a separate code, and led to becoming a separate sport from the other codes of football.
 Gridiron was in the past only known and played in UK by visiting American servicemen; firstly in 1910, by navy crews from USS Georgia, USS Idaho and USS Vermont, and then in the Second World War by UK-based service personnel.
-(The other gridiron code, Canadian football, is hardly known in UK.)
+(The other gridiron code, Canadian football, is hardly known in the UK.)

 After Channel 4 started showing the highlights of the American NFL in 1982, the sport became acknowledged by the British sporting world.
-Due to Britons' unfamiliarity with American football, television guides and newspapers had printed articles explaining it.
+Due to the Britons' unfamiliarity with American football, television guides and newspapers had printed articles explaining it.
 A year later, the first match between two British teams the London Ravens and the Northwich Spartans was played; the Ravens won.
 Later in the 1980s, the sport grew and rival teams started to play, which was helped by support from various American players, coaches, and sponsors like Coca-Cola and Budweiser.
 In 1986, the American Bowl was the first preseason NFL game to be played at the original Wembley Stadium, between the Chicago Bears and the Dallas Cowboys.
 By the early 1990s, due in part to the recession, Channel 4 ceased regular broadcasts of the NFL, but the Super Bowl has continued to be broadcast regularly on British television.
 The NFL has been broadcast by other British networks, including ITV, Channel 5, ESPN UK, British Eurosport, and Sky Sports.

 In 2007, the NFL returned to Wembley with a regular season game between the Miami Dolphins and the New York Giants.
 Since then, the NFL has held additional games at Wembley and at other British stadiums.
 The NFL is considering siting a team in London permanently, with the Jacksonville Jaguars being the most likely team to relocate to the city.
 Noted British NFL players active during the 2019 season are Carolina Panthers defensive end, Nigerian-born Efe Obada and Atlanta Falcons tight end, Alex Grey.